mgreter/libsass/docs/api-import.md

 ### Imports and source-maps

-Imports are not yet parsed correctly if they contain source-maps.
+Imports with embedded source-maps are not automatically parsed correctly.
 Ideally we would want to automatically load associated source-maps for inputs.
 Currently LibSass does not make use of any upstream source-maps.
 The API has been designed with that case in mind, but implementation is not done yet.
 Everything still works, but additional source-maps may end up as superfluous comments.